 Sources say that discussions between Channel 5 and Endemol remain ongoing as things stand.

-Deadline reported last month (February) that there was "no truth" (yet) in the rumours that the show had already been axed.
+Deadline reported last month back in February that there was "no truth" (yet) in the rumours that the show had already been axed.

 "Both companies are still in discussions over future series when the contract for the house-based entertainment format ends later this year," they added.